crazcalm/oral-english/activities/README.md

 Break the students into pairs.
 One student will use their hands to cover their eyes while the other student will received a list of locations that he/she must guide their partner to.

 Note: you may only use words to communicate.
 You are not allowed to physically guide your partner to their destination.

+## My Free Time

+Divide the class into groups of three.
+Each person in the group has to decide on three free time activities.
+The first person mimes the three activities and then says What am I doing?

+The others have to guess the three activities and name them in the correct order.
+In giving their answers, they say You are . . . -ing.

+Then the others in the group have a turn at miming while their classmates try to guess the three activities in the correct order.

+While the children are miming and guessing, go from group to group and check their pronunciation and grammar.